 Suggested Pairings

 I’d recommend accompanying your Corberrie Baie Sainte-Marie Scallops with a light salad of fresh veggies and whatever fruit is in season.
 In the next recipe in our Taste of Nova Scotia series, I will share the salad that I made to accompany my Corberrie Baie Sainte-Marie Scallops.
-In terms of a beverage to pair you Corberrie Baie Sainte-Marie Scallops with, I would, of course, recommend a Corberrie cider.
+In terms of a beverage to pair your Corberrie Baie Sainte-Marie Scallops with, I would, of course, recommend a Corberrie cider.

 Bon appetite!